The 2 day Forks of the Kern is the most difficult and remote run we offer, and one of the premier wilderness whitewater rafting trips in the USA.

 Please arrive 30 minutes prior to your trip

-Two to three days; six to seven hours per day
+Two days; six to seven hours per day

 All participants must be physically fit, good swimmers, and have previous Class IV experience